Matthew Chapter Five

 Matthew 5:8

 A pure heart is one that is 100% focused on the things of God.
 It is not contaminated by our own fleshly desires or emotions.
 The heart is the center of our spirit and being; everything else in our lives flows out from what is deep down in our hearts.
 An impure heart can have good things come out of it often but, at times, other things will come out as well.
-During those times, it will seem like we are so far from God that we cannot even see Him.
-When we are perfected at His coming, there will not be any more of those times and we will see Him at all times.
+During those times, it will seem like we are so far from God that we cannot even see him.
+When we are perfected at his coming, there will not be any more of those times and we will see him at all times.

 Matthew 5:9